 Important Fall Dates

-Wednesday, September 4: First Day of Classes for All Students
+Wednesday, September 3: First Day of Classes (All Students)

-Friday, December 20 through Friday, January 3: Winter Holiday
+Friday, December 19 through Friday, January 2: Winter Holidays

 There are some things you can start doing right away to get ready for the new school year.